 If the inspector serves you improvement notice or prohibition notice, they will tell you in writing about your right to appeal.
-They will provide you with the appropriate form.
+They will provide you with information which tells you how to get the form to make and appeal, and where to send this.

 You must make appeals to an industrial tribunal.